Montana-Media-Arts/MART341WebDesign/_docs/topic-04/01-snooping/page-02.md

 <ul class="pros-and-cons">
   <li class="icon-pro">Complete view; shows everything dictating the page.</li>
   <li class="icon-pro">Shows code in a “corrected state,” adding missing tags, or fixing invalid code.</li>
-  <li class="icon-con">Can be complex, and requires higher-level understanding of web languages to navigate.</li>
+  <li class="icon-con">Can be complex and requires higher-level understanding of web languages to navigate.</li>
 </ul>

 ## Chrome
 In <a href="https://www.google.com/chrome/" target="_blank">Chrome</a>:
-1. Right click in an empty area of the page.
+1. Right-click in an empty area of the page.
 2. Select “Inspect.”

 <img src="../img/chrome-inspect.png" alt="using the inspect code feature in Chrome" title="Inspect Element in Chrome" />